Robert Plumer Ward: Works

 Memoirs of the Political and Literary Life of Robert Plumer Ward appeared in 1850, edited by Edmund Phipps.
 Selections from Ward's unpublished works are contained in vol. ii. of the Memoir; they are short essays on different subjects under the title of The Day Dreamer.
 The published portion of Ward's Diary extends from 1809 (when he began it) to 22 November 1820; the remaining portion was not published because the editor regarded it (in 1850) as too recent.
-Its historical value is Ward was on intimate terms with Spencer Perceval.
+Its historical value is that Ward was on intimate terms with Spencer Perceval.

 Many of his letters to Peter George Patmore, who advised in literary matters, are in Patmore's Friends and Acquaintances.
 Ward edited Chatsworth, or the Romance of a Week, a number of tales by Patmore.